-MIXED-USE NEIGHBORHOODS: Mixed-Use Neighborhoods focus on human-scale development and are located in areas with strong access to multiple modes of transportation and major regional services.
-These areas accommodate higherdensity housing combined with complementary office or retail uses.
+■ MIXED-USE NEIGHBORHOODS: Mixed-Use Neighborhoods focus on human-scale development and are located in areas with strong access to multiple modes of transportation and major regional services.
+These areas accommodate higher-density housing combined with complementary office or retail uses.
 Mixed-Use Neighborhoods are most suitable near and within Growth and Activity Areas.
 Mixed-Use Neighborhoods may be non-residential in the Greater Airpark Character Area.

 Response: The overall request is to set forth zoning and land use entitlements consistent with the General Plan's Citywide Land Use Policies.
 The Property is adjacent to an 'Activity' area.
 The request provides for a high-quality multi-family residential living environment in a highly active mixed-use area.
 The surrounding commercial, office and healthcare properties will benefit from the new residents of the project.
 In turn, the project will provide prospective and existing employees of the surrounding commercial, office, and healthcare properties a new location to reside and provide for a true live, work and play environment.
 The proposal balances the land uses in the area and supports the community's vision of residential opportunities for everyone.
-As mentioned, the recently adopted 2035 General Plan designates this area as Urban Character Type which envisions higher density residential such as apartments.
-This project fulfills the City's future vision for this area.

-SHEA CORRIDOR OVERLAY: The Shea Corridor Overlay applies to neighborhoods along Shea Boulevard.
+■ SHEA CORRIDOR OVERLAY: The Shea Corridor Overlay applies to neighborhoods along Shea Boulevard.
 Within this area, specific goals, policies, and guidelines are in effect per the East Shea Area Plan/Shea Area Plan (1987/1993).
 Policies include: